 The Hopf fibration, which can be understood in terms of a contact structure on the three-dimensional sphere.

-I primarily study symplectic topology and contact topology.
-Symplectic structures arise from the mathematical abstraction of Hamiltonian mechanics, and symplectic manifolds are even-dimensional objects that generalize phase space.
-Contact manifolds are the odd-dimensional siblings of symplectic manifolds --- they have their own physical motivation, but also, for example, arise naturally as hypersurfaces in symplectic manifolds.
+I study symplectic topology and contact topology.
+Symplectic structures are the mathematical abstraction of Hamiltonian mechanics, and symplectic manifolds are even-dimensional objects that generalize phase space.
+Contact manifolds are the odd-dimensional siblings of symplectic manifolds.

-Here are some recent Quanta articles about recent advances in and applications of symplectic and contact topology:
+Here are some recent Quanta articles about advances in and applications of symplectic and contact topology:

 Non-orientable Nurikabe.